btoll/dump_describes/README.md

 ### The Big Idea
-I often like to get a bird's-eye view of all of the `describe`s blocks in a Jasmine suite so I can then get a good idea of where to insert my new unit tests.
+I often like to get a bird's-eye view of all of the `describe` blocks in a Jasmine suite so I can then get a good idea of where to insert my new unit tests.

 Using [Esprima], I am recursively finding all of the `describe`s in any given file and then either logging them to `stdout` or creating an `html` document to load in a browser.

+Note that it defaults to only dump the `describe` blocks.
+If the nested `it` blocks are also desired, add the `--verbose` flag.

 ### Installation